List of Star Wars creatures: Ghest

 Ghests are large reptilian predators from the bayous of Rodia, and they are entrenched in the mythology of the planet.
 Ghests are often portrayed as demons in modern Rodian fiction.
 They slink underwater quietly in wait and then surprise their prey by attacking and devouring them in a single pounce.

 Gizka

 Gizka are small, frog-like creatures that adapt to almost any environment very swiftly, and reproduce just as quickly.
 Their first appearance was in the Star Wars: Knights of the Old Republic video game.

-Goffbird (Titavian)
+Goffbird

 A large, purple pterodactyl-like creature with a wingspan of 100 m, native to Naboo.
 There are large feathers on its chest, which the Gungans use.
 It is believed to have a large opening beneath its throat, that emits a secretion with a reddish color to attract other Goffbirds.
+They are also called titavians.

 Gornt

-A squat, ugly, quadrupedal omnivore, native to the planet Hethar, gornts are now bred as domesticated herd animals on many planets for their extremely nutritious meat.
+The gornt is a quadrupedal omnivore native to the planet Hethar.
+It is bred as a domesticated herd animal on numerous planets, primarily for its nutritious meat.